 The history of Michigan’s medical malpractice cases is marked by legislative reforms and evolving trends in claims and payouts.
 Michigan medical malpractice statistics are complex figures to understand which vary by year and case type.
-In the United States, medical malpractice is a serious issue and healthcare errors result in an estimated 251,000 deaths annually.
+In the United States, medical malpractice is a serious issue and healthcare errors result in thousands of deaths annually.

 In cases of medical malpractice, patients and their loved ones may have the option to file a medical malpractice claim to recoup damages.